ibm-messaging/mq-metric-samples/README.md

 ### Wildcard Patterns for Queues
-The sets of queues to be monitored can be given either directly on the command line with the `-ibmmq.monitoredQueues` flag, put into a separate file which is also named on the command line, with the `-ibmmq.monitoredQueuesFile` flag, or in the YAML configuration.
+The sets of queues to be monitored can be given either directly on the command line with the `-ibmmq.monitoredQueues` flag, put into a separate file which is also named on the command line, with the `-ibmmq.monitoredQueuesFile` flag, or in the equivalent YAML configuration.

 The parameter can include both positive and negative wildcards.
 For example `ibmmq.monitoredQueues=A*,!AB*"` will collect data on